WideSu/WideSu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m HUANG Anni, a research engineer at **Singapore Management University** in the School of Computing and Information System.
-I’m an interested to use AI algorithms to improve people's life.
+I’m interested to use AI algorithms to improve people's life.

 Recent work